Nexfinity/CakeyBot-Wiki/feature/streaks.md

 > You can even set custom streak emotes for 100 day streaks and 1 year streaks!
 {.is-success}

+## Ignored Channels
+This is a list of channels that will be ignored when looking for messages to update a user's streak.

 # Related Commands
 Usage Key: `<required>` / `[optional]`